How to fix Ubuntu Linux getting stuck on the boot screen?

 3. Wait for the installation to complete, then restart the system.

 This method doesn’t have the constraint of only working for Nvidia drivers.
-This method allows the kernel to boot up the OS without loading the graphics driver.
+This method allows the kernel to boot up the OS without loading the graphics driver by modifying the grub boot parameters.
 This is a relatively easy and quick solution, follow the steps below:

 1. Turn on your system, then quickly press and hold the Shift key to enter the GNU GRUB menu